 Service delivery standards are established in the Your Fire & Rescue Service document.
-Performance against targets are reported to the Fire and Rescue Authority on a regular basis, with the latest annual Performance Management Report for 2019/20 submitted in June 2020.
+Performance against targets is reported to the Fire and Rescue Authority on a regular basis, with the latest annual Performance Management Report for 2020/21 submitted in June 2021.